rhino-site/rhino-linux-wiki/pages/user/rhino-pkg.md

 > [!NOTE]
 > Rhino PKG will only interact with package managers installed on the system.

+> [!WARNING]
-⚠️ There are some known issues when installing "Classic" snaps through Rhino PKG, please use `sudo snap install` to install Classic Snaps for the moment.
+> There are some known issues when installing "Classic" snaps through Rhino PKG, please use `sudo snap install` to install Classic Snaps for the moment.

 ### Commands